Custom Blueprint

 - Enable Auto Update Clusters if any changes to the blueprint should automatically be applied to the selected fleet(s) of cluster(s).

-Step 3: Saving Changes¶
+Step 3: Save Configuration¶

 - Click save changes to save the configuration.